TeamCC-750-44600/CC-2020/README.md

-# CC-2020 - All Arduino Code for 2019-2020 season should be uploaded here
+# CC-2020 - Code for vehicle sensor

+This repository contains code for the vehicle-sensing invention.
+FFT_Test is for finding values for certain frequencies.
+FFT_440 is an example that works best with frequencies around 370~470 Hertz. vehicle_sensor is the actual code for the invention.